NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 3/Gurgist Mauler.md

     desc: "`pf2:1` Composite Shortbow +14 (deadly d10, propulsive, range increment 60 feet)\n__Damage__  1d6 + 5 piercing"

   - name: "Calculated Blow"
     desc: "`pf2:2`  The gurgist makes a melee Strike, aiming for their target's weak points and taking their time to line up a precise blow.
-If this Strike hits, the gurgist deals an additional 1d8 precision damage, and the target must succeed at a DC 23 Fortitude check save or become [[Conditions/Clumsy 1|Clumsy 2]] for 1 minute."
+If this Strike hits, the gurgist deals an additional 1d8 precision damage, and the target must succeed at a DC 23 Fortitude check save or become [[Conditions/Clumsy|Clumsy 2]] for 1 minute."

   - name: "Death Gasp"
-    desc: "`pf2:1` (divine) The gurgist draws in a deep breath and holds it, temporarily suspending their biological processes and becoming undead.\nThe gurgist gains the undead trait and becomes immune to bleed, death effects, disease, [[Conditions/Paralyzed|Paralyzed]], poison, and sleep.
-Any such effects the gurgist is currently suffering from are suspended, but take effect again once they take a breath.\nDeath Gasp lasts as long as the gurgist holds their breath (up to 9 rounds).\n[[Bestiary Effects/Effect_ Death Gasp|Effect: Death Gasp]]"
+    desc: "`pf2:1` (divine) The gurgist draws in a deep breath and holds it, temporarily suspending their biological processes and becoming undead.\n\nThe gurgist gains the undead trait and becomes immune to bleed, death effects, disease, [[Conditions/Paralyzed|Paralyzed]], poison, and sleep.
+Any such effects the gurgist is currently suffering from are suspended, but take effect again once they take a breath.\n\nDeath Gasp lasts as long as the gurgist holds their breath (up to 9 rounds).\n\n[[Bestiary Effects/Effect_ Death Gasp|Effect: Death Gasp]]"

   - name: "Tackle"
     desc: "`pf2:2`  The gurgist Strides twice and then attempts to [[Actions/Grapple|Grapple]] a creature.
 On a success, the target is also knocked [[Conditions/Prone|Prone]]."